dogmaticcentral/CG/README.md

  [22_ensembl_id_table.py](icgc/10_local_db_loading/22_ensembl_id_tables.py) we make and fill some tables we will use later for name resolution
  (translating between gene and protein names used in different contexts).

-The annotation across different submitters to TCGA/ICGC is not uniform In particular, for the missense mutations sometimes it is not clear which splice they refer to.
-Alternatively, when the reference splice(s) is listed, it si not clear which splice is the canonical splice.
-To remedy that, here we do some basic annotation of our own.
+The annotation across different submitters to TCGA/ICGC is not uniform.
+In particular, for the missense mutations sometimes it is not clear which splice they refer to.
+Alternatively, when the reference splice(s) is listed, it may not be clear which splice is the canonical splice.
+To remedy that, here we do some basic annotation on our own.
 For that we will need the coding sequence of canonical transcripts.

-The canonical transcript id is not readily available from Ensembl Mart, thus for our purposes here you can find this info in the tables called ensembl_gene2trans_stable.tsv.bz2 and in ensembl_deprecated2new_id.tsv.bz2 the [hacks](icgc/hacks) directory.
+The canonical transcript id is not readily available from Ensembl Mart.
+For our purposes here you can find this info in the tables called ensembl_gene2trans_stable.tsv.bz2 and in ensembl_deprecated2new_id.tsv.bz2 the [hacks](icgc/hacks) directory.
 Decompress them (bzip2 -d) and put someplace where